naasamajh/Disaster-Alert/README.md

 ## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.

 ## 👥 Author

-Bhaskar Sisodiya
+Himanshu Yadav

 ## 🙏 Acknowledgments